Whatsapp Icon

 Hydration

 Staying hydrated is key.
-Treatment can sometimes lead to side effects like sweating, vomiting, or diarrhea, which can quickly lead to dehydration.
+Treatment can sometimes lead to side effects like sweating, vomiting, or diarrhoea, which can quickly lead to dehydration.
 Drinking plenty of fluids, especially water, helps keep your body functioning optimally.

 Exercise